What are Interlocking Steel barricades?

 Samia is now out of business, and the concept is in the public domain.

-Samia licensed foreign companies to produce interlocking steel barriers.
-Various local changes resulted in some variations – three that remain popular in the U.S., plus a fourth variation from Canada.
+Samia licensed foreign companies to produce interlocking steel barriers for crowd control.
+Various local changes resulted in some variations – three that remain popular in the United States, plus a fourth variation from Canada.

 Samia accomplished this with a bend in the top male hook, which would enter a female receiver at an angle of about 30 degrees.
 Thus, when the frame was straightened, the “tip bend” would not have space to be pulled out.